Avimoliya13/ServiceSite/README.md

 I had made a basic frontend of the service site using reactjs apart from this what so ever i learned in react is seem to be commented in this files.....
+In this App1.jsx is my reactwebsite..
+There are many several apps like todo list, slot app etc in this files..

 #Output